masa-sumimoto/html-starter/README.md

 - Scss
 ```

-### About Liblaries
+### About Libraries
-This environment has libraries below.
+This environment has javascript libraries below.
 ```
 - jQuery
 - Bootstrap4 (and Popper.js)